1. People and culture

 Many people feel inspired to make changes once they have the opportunity to visit the Arctic.
 Seeing the stunning landscape and meeting the people that call it home most definitely has a lasting impact on visitors.
 We encourage you to seek out sustainable travel options when you travel to Norway’s Arctic.
 Ask us how we can help!

-Get ready for winter in Norway
+Get ready for winter adventures in Norway